kfarst/WhisperTweetNothings/README.md

   * [x] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView).
 Number of tweets is unlimited.
     However there are [Twitter Api Rate Limits](https://dev.twitter.com/rest/public/rate-limiting) in place.
 * [x] User can **compose and post a new tweet**
-  * [x] User can click a “Compose” icon in the Action Bar on the top right
+  * [x] User can click a “Compose” icon in the Action Bar on the top right (floating action button instead)
   * [x] User can then enter a new tweet and post this to twitter
   * [x] User is taken back to home timeline with **new tweet visible** in timeline